 The function returns an image of the value of Arg as a String.
 The lower bound of the result is one.
-The image has the same sequence of graphic characters as that defined for S'Wide_Image if all the graphic characters are defined in Character; otherwise the sequence of characters is implementation defined (but no shorter than that of S'Wide Image for the same value of Arg).
+The image has the same sequence of graphic characters as that defined for S'Wide_Image if all the graphic characters are defined in Character; otherwise the sequence of characters is implementation defined (but no shorter than that of S'Wide_Image for the same value of Arg).

 The function returns an image of the value of Arg as a String.
 The lower bound of the result is one.
-The image has the same sequence of character as defined for S'Wide_Wide_Image if all the graphic characters are defined in Character; otherwise the sequence of characters is implementation defined (but no shorter than that of S'Wide_Wide_Image for the same value of Arg).
+The image has the same sequence of graphic characters as that defined for S'Wide_Wide_Image if all the graphic characters are defined in Character; otherwise the sequence of characters is implementation defined (but no shorter than that of S'Wide_Wide_Image for the same value of Arg).

-S'Wide_Wide_Width
+S'Wide Wide Width

-S'Wide_Wide_Width denotes the maximum length of a Wide_Wide_String returned by S'Wide_Wide_Image over all the values of S. It denotes zero for a subtype that has a null range.
+S'Wide_Wide_Width denotes the maximum length of a Wide_Wide_String returned by S'Wide_Wide_Image over all values of the subtype S. It denotes zero for a subtype that has a null range.
 Its type is universal_integer.